supriya-project/supriya/README.md

     supercollider_synth  options:
     ...

-Python dependencies for all Python versions:
+**supriya** has the following Python dependencies for all Python versions:

 - abjad
 - pexpect